Welcome to The High Weald Archery Club

-The Ticehurst House Archery Club was founded in 1989 by a small group of archers from the Friars Gate Archery Club.
+The previously named Ticehurst House Archery Club was founded in 1989 by a small group of archers from the Friars Gate Archery Club.
 The club met in the grounds of the nursing home in Ticehurst for twelve years until a change of circumstance required a new venue.

 In 2001 it was renamed The High Weald Archery Club after relocating to Burwash enjoying both Indoor and Outdoor facilities every Thursday and Sunday.
 At the start of the club’s fifth year it relocated once again to its current venue at Stonehouse Farm, on the outskirts of Hurst Green.

 Current facilities enable shooting both Indoors (up to 30m) and Outdoors (up to 100 yds) 7days a week, from 7am until 11pm, although official Club Sessions are Monday, Tuesday & Thursday evening from 7pm and Sunday morning from 10am.